CiscoSE/thousandeyes-api-assistant/README.md

-# ThousandEyes Test Manager
+# ThousandEyes API Assistant

-This project provides an automated solution for managing tests or labels in the ThousandEyes platform through their API.
-The primary purpose of this script is to make the process of adding and removing agents from tests, or adding, removing and updating labels more efficient.
+This project provides an automated solution for managing various entities such as tests and labels in the ThousandEyes platform through their API.
+The primary purpose of this script is to make the process of managing these entities more efficient.

-The agent and test management processes can be a time-consuming task, especially when dealing with a large number of tests and agents.
-This script simplifies the process by automating it.
+## Features

-You can manage agents for different types of tests in the ThousandEyes platform (currently only http-server & dns-server types).
-It allows you to search for a list of tests by name.
-Then it retrieves the test details, displays the agents for each test, and allows you to add or remove agents.
+Currently, the script supports managing agents for different types of tests in the ThousandEyes platform.
+It allows you to:

-You can also create, delete, or update labels.
+- Search for a list of tests by name.
+- Retrieve and display the test details, along with the associated agents.
+- Add or remove agents from the tests.

+In the future, it will also support managing labels (creating, deleting, updating).
+This functionality is currently under development.

 ## Technology Stack

-The scripts are written in Python and use the requests module to interact with the ThousandEyes API.
-The scripts are intended to be used as standalone programs.
+The script is written in Python and uses the requests module to interact with the ThousandEyes API.

 ## Status

-The current version is 1.0.
+The current version is 1.1.
+This version introduces several code improvements to make the script more modular and easier to maintain.

+Label management functionality is planned for version 1.2.

 ## Installation